isomerpages/moe-etd-tflb/pages/InteresThing.md

 <center><h2 id="impact">Our Impact</h2></center>

-<center>More quotes will be added after the student survey on the interest discovery quiz!</center>
+<center>(More quotes will be added after the student survey on the interest discovery quiz.)</center>

 <center><blockquote><i>"I like to sketch, and looking through some of my peers’ work, I realised we have the same interest.
 Maybe I can learn from them." - Secondary X Student</i></blockquote></center>